LuminIz/HackBio_Genomics_Workshop/README.md

 I worked on 3 datasets and chose to use FASTQC,FASTP, AND MULTIQC for the task.
 You an find my codes in Stage1.sh

+## WEEK 3 (Stage 2)
+This week's theme was "Standing on the shoulders of giants".
+This week featured a live coding assessment in addition to the week's task.
+For the assessment, the task was to perform mapping on some datasets using Bowtie2 (to generate a .sam file).
+Please find my codes in livetest.sh.
+Also find the reference tutorial that guided my codes here: https://www.protocols.io/view/week-6-mapping-with-bowtie2-kqdg3qyev25z/v2

 Thank you!